 - Be polite and persistent.
 Don’t forget that while persistence is key, it’s also important to be considerate and polite.

-How have you gotten through to decision-makers?
+What do you do when it comes to getting in front of decision makers?
 Do you have any other strategies you’d add to this list?
 Let us know!

 Not familiar with AWE?
 Their philosophy is to engage like-minded, like-motivated women founders in forums of their peers where they can exchange experience, advice, and strategy to propel their businesses to the next level.
 They offer a variety of membership options that reflect where each woman is in her entrepreneurial journey.
 For more information, please visit PhillyAWE.org.